Sophisticated diplomats managing money for the world’s rich

-The clients of private wealth managers range from company chief executives to property tycoons, investment bankers, sports stars, celebrities or members of privately run family businesses.
+The clients of private wealth managers range from company chief executives to property tycoons, sports stars or members of privately run family businesses.

 Roles and career paths

 If you work as a private banker, you can expect to perform one of three broad categories of job: investing money for existing clients, building relationships, or managing back-office functions such as human resources or accounting.

 People working in investing either invest their clients’ money or offer them detailed advice to help them invest their own money.
 They are typically product specialists: experts in a particular asset class, such as fixed income, equities, structured products, or investments in the private equity and hedge fund sectors.

 Those on the relationship side are effectively salespeople who cultivate links with clients and sell the bank’s services.
 This can involve a lot of travelling and close contact with demanding people – relationship managers have been known to compare themselves to general ‘family advisers’ akin to the family doctor.
 After a relationship private banker has established a client’s needs, specialists produce a detailed solution.